 Announcing the Recipients of the 2016 State Jimenez Memorial Special Recognition Awards

 We're pleased to announce this year's recipients!
-The awards will be presented Friday, September 30, 2016 from 5:30 p.m. - 7 p.m. at the San Diego Marriott Marquis & Marina in the Bayside Room as part of the State Bar of California Annual Meeting.
+The awards were presented at the San Diego Marriott Marquis & Marina in the Bayside Room as part of the State Bar of California Annual Meeting.
 For information about winners in past years, see Steve Jimenez Memorial Special Recognition Awards.

 Lifetime Achivement Award